Ramsey properties of randomly perturbed hypergraphs: A variant of the regularity lemma for hypergraphs

-for every pair of indices $1 \leq i < j \leq t_2$ and every $\Gamma \in \mathcal{D}^{ij}$.
-Note that $\mathcal{E}_1$ is not part of the formulation of Property~(R.2) but rather an auxiliary event facilitating our arguments seen in {\bf Step~I.b} below.
+Note that $\mathcal{E}_1$ is not part of the formulation of Property~(R.2) but rather an auxiliary event facilitating our arguments seen in {Step~I.b} below.
 On the other hand, $\mathcal{E}_2$ is directly related to Property~(R.2) and is of prime concern in regaining Property~(R.2).